Originally Posted on 3/27/2016 @6:15pm

 In 2004, Alan Greenspan increased the Federal Funds to slow inflation, and by looking at the chart below, he did before he left office in January of 2006.

-But, in doing so he kept the pressure up on the American consumer by driving the prime rate over 8%, which raised the interest rates on Credit Cards, Mortgages, Car Loans, Student Loans, etc.
+But, in doing so he kept the pressure up on the American consumer by driving the prime rate over 8%, this raised the interest rates on Credit Cards, Mortgages, Car Loans, Student Loans, etc.

 For those that argue;